Blendify/blender-manual/blender_docs/manual/interface/introduction.rst

 Regions
 -------

 At least one region of an editor is always visible.
-It’s called the main region and is the most prominent part of the editor.
+It is called the main region and is the most prominent part of the editor.
 In the 3D View above this is marked with a green frame.

 Aside from that there can be more regions available.
-In the 3D View above these are the *Toolshelf* (toggle visibility with :kbd:`T`) on the left side and the *Properties* (toggle visibility with :kbd:`N`) on the right side.
-They’re marked with red frames.
+In the 3D View above these are the *Tool Shelf* (toggle visibility with :kbd:`T`) on the left side and the *Properties Region* (toggle visibility with :kbd:`N`) on the right side.
+They are marked with red frames.
 Additional regions mostly show context-sensitive content.

 Each editor has a specific purpose, so the main region and the